danwulff/advent-of-code-js-starter/README.md

 Tested on MacOS & Ubuntu with Node 16.

-Run `npm ci` to install test dependency
+Run `npm ci` to install dependencies

 Run `npm start` to run src/index.js containing each day Run `npm run test` in a terminal to run tests